FOSS-Community/paste.py/README.md

 # paste.py
-paste.py 🐍 - A pastebin written in python with HTMX.
+paste.py 🐍 - A pastebin written in python.